 It is a truism almost to the point of cliché that the threat landscape is evolving, and going into the mid-2020s, this is as true as ever.
 Certain trends, however, suggest that this evolution may be quickening relative to earlier times.
-In particular, the introduction and widespread adoption of large language models (LLMs) such as ChatGPT and its peers seem to be accelerating the pace of change, with these tools offering phishers more convincing lures, Business Email Compromise (BEC) actors the possibility of deepfake voice impersonations of trusted colleagues, and malware authors new ways to craft variants that can bypass many detection technologies.
-The Government sector is in no way immune to these threats; CISA has published advisories on LLMs, deepfakes, and malware authoring.
+In particular, the introduction and widespread adoption of large language models (LLMs) such as ChatGPT and its peers seem to be accelerating the pace of change, with these tools offering phishers and Business Email Compromise (BEC) authors more convincing lures, offering malware authors new ways to bypass many detection technologies, and offering other threat actors the possibility of deepfake voice impersonations of trusted colleagues or bypass of voice authorizations.
+As one of the highest-profile targets for cybercrime, intellectual property theft, extortion, fraud, and espionage, the financial sector is especially at risk to these threats.

-And machine learning and its derivatives are not the only rapidly changing threats.
-Ransomware and APT groups are also proving agile and polymorphous, either with changes to their tactics, techniques, and procedures (TTPs), changes to their organizational structures, or both (see DomainTools reporting on the most prolific ransomware families).
+Machine learning and its derivatives are not the only rapidly changing threats.
+Ransomware and APT groups are also proving agile and polymorphous, either with changes to their tactics, techniques, and procedures (TTPs), changes to their organizational structures, an emergence of affiliates targeting financial institutions more aggressively, or all of the above (see DomainTools reporting on the most prolific ransomware families).
 Moreover, the discovery and exploitation of new vulnerabilities, some of them critical, is also occurring at a brisk pace.

-But no matter how sophisticated or unique the cyber threat, something virtually all of them have in common is that they rely on the use-or abuse-of Internet infrastructure that is observable, comparatively static, and often rich in contextual information that defenders can, and do, use to considerable effect in aligning defenses with confirmed or suspected adversaries.
+But no matter how sophisticated or unique the cyber threat, something all of them have in common is that they rely on the use-or abuse-of Internet infrastructure that is observable, comparatively static, and often rich in contextual information that defenders can, and do, use to considerable effect in aligning defenses with confirmed or suspected adversaries.
 This Guide will show you how.